-On June 12, 1998, the last sales price reported for the Common Stock on the AMEX was \$15.875 per share.
+On May , 1998, the last sales price reported for the Common Stock on the AMEX was \$ per share.
 Prospective purchasers are urged to obtain current quotations for the market price of the Common Stock.
-As of close of business on June 12, 1998, there were approximately 2,461,119 shares of Common Stock outstanding held by approximately 445 stockholders of record.
+As of close of business on May , 1998, there were approximately 2,461,119 shares of Common Stock outstanding held by approximately stockholders.
+Of that total, approximately were stockholders of record and approximately held their stock in nominee name.